Flag of North Carolina: First flag (1861–1865)

+Second flag (1885–present)

-Flag Statute of 1885
+Flag statute of 1885

 A former Confederate soldier and adjutant general of North Carolina (1877–1888), Johnston Jones, introduced the bill which led the state legislature to adopt a new flag in March 1885, to replace the flag that had been adopted on June 22, 1861.
 The red field of the old flag was replaced by a blue field.
-This was the first and only flag formally representing the State of North Carolina as part of the United States.
+This was the first and only flag formally representing the State of North Carolina as a part of the United States.

-The flag of the State of North Carolina was adopted by statute of the North Carolina General Assembly in 1885.
+The flag of the state of North Carolina was adopted by statute of the North Carolina General Assembly in 1885.
 It is defined in the general Statute 144-1 as follows:

+According to Fairfield Weekly Journal, an earlier state flag was adopted by the state House of Representatives.
+The design was described as: